Glycemic Index of Dates or Khajur

 Additionally, dietary fiber supports the growth of good gut bacteria, which are crucial to overall health.
 For many persons with diabetes and prediabetes, dates may be a pleasurable and secure treatment.

-Read More: Glycemic Index of Tofu
+Read More: Glycemic Index of Papaya or Papita

 The fruit has a low GI, so when consumed in moderation, it doesn’t significantly raise blood sugar levels.
 They also include a variety of essential nutrients for diabetics, such as fiber, magnesium, and potassium.
 Dates can be consumed as a snack or used as a sweetener in oats, desserts, and other foods.